11notes/docker-radicale/README.md

 **CalDAV and CardDAV server with LDAP/AD authentication**

 # SYNOPSIS
 What can I do with this?
 This image will run [Radicale](https://radicale.org/) with an additional LDAP/AD authentication plugin.
 You can use this image to store or share calendars or address books, or both.
-Create fine grained ACL via the `rights`config, where you can give certain people only read-only access to objects in your shared address books or calendars.
+Create fine grained ACL via the `rights` config, where you can give certain people read-only access to objects in your shared address books or calendars.

 # VOLUMES
 * **/radicale/etc** - Directory of default.conf